alexandertrefz/essence/docs/index.md

 Its syntax and features are designed with modern IDE's in mind, allowing for great code completion & inline documentation features.

-Essence will also compile to multiple targets, including the Web (via JS or WASM), LLVM and possibly even .NET.
+Essence compiles to modern ECMAScript versions, allowing execution in both Node.js as well as Browsers.

 # The Essence
+* Explicit is better than implicit.
 * Extensibility is better than completeness.
-* Explicit is better than implicit.
 * Creating correct code must be enjoyable.
 * Prototyping must be fast – thus refactoring must be painless.
 * Readability counts.